Our team & board

 mflynn@aidsunited.org

-Mackenzie (she/her) serves as the Policy Associate at AIDS United, supporting the AIDS United Policy Team with all their administrative needs!
-Before joining AU, Mackenzie had more than three years of experience in public health and social justice, serving on various campaigns and as an intern at several health organizations throughout the DMV and her home of South Florida.
+Mackenzie Flynn (she/her) serves as the policy and annual conference manager at AIDS United.
+Before joining AIDS United, Flynn had more than three years of experience in public health and social justice, serving on various campaigns and as an intern at several health organizations throughout the Washington, D.C., area, and her home of South Florida.
 Through these internship and advocacy opportunities, she developed a passion for sexual and reproductive health and rights which led to her interest in ending the HIV epidemic.

-Among her passions are her undying love for baking, exploring the city, and finding new vegan restaurants to try throughout the DMV!
+Among her passions are her undying love for baking, exploring the city, and finding new vegan restaurants to try throughout the D.C. area.

 Laura Gerson, CHES